Meeds-io/whitepaper/en/4-xeeds.md

 Indeed, any work engagement can potentially be tokenized.
 In fact the world is becoming increasingly digital with trends such as 5G, iot, wearables and so forth.
 As a consequence, potentially more and more signals could be captured and analysed to tokenize the engagement of non-digital professions.
 Challenges provide a ready to go way to tokenize it by representing achievements in the physical world.

-Any user can get Meeds and use a Meeds wallet to get access to new age services without any special training.
+Any user can get MEED and use a Meeds wallet to get access to new age services without any special training.